svenkang/hobbitlink/server/README.md

 ## Documentation
 This service supports OpenAPI specification powered by swagger.
-After running the service, from the browser, go to `http://localhost:8080/api`
+After running the service, from the browser, go to: [http://localhost:8080/api](http://localhost:8080/api)

-## TODO
+## Todo
 - [x] create a hobbit link from a url
 - [ ] store the urls in mysql
 - [ ] proxy hobbit url